divio/divio-cloud-docs/how-to/deploy-django.rst

     # install dependencies listed in the repository's requirements file
     RUN pip install -r requirements.txt

-Any requirements should be pinned as firmly as possibble.
+Any requirements should be pinned as firmly as possible.

 Use the output from ``pip freeze`` to get a full list of dependencies.
 Assuming you use :ref:`the methods we recommend below for configuring settings and handling storage <deploy-django-settings>`, you will need to include some of the